-“ I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth.”
+“ I have set my rainbow in the clouds, and it shall be a sign of the covenant between me and the earth.”
 Genesis 9:13

-The rainbow appears when God’s playing with watercolors in the sky.
+The rainbow appears when God is playing with watercolors in the sky.
 All these colors, all this beauty, all this plurality.
 When I was a child I really loved to see the rainbow.
 The magic between the sun and rain.
-Later I’ve learned that the rainbow was a symbol of God.
+Later I have learned that the rainbow was a symbol of God.
 God really likes to play with these magical colors.
-Just check out the gorgeous colors and types of flowers, or you can observe the wings of a butterfly!
+Just check out the gorgeous colors, the types of flowers, or even, the wings of a butterfly!

 For many times, in many religions, men painted God as blue.
 God without Grace of the diversity of colors, only one color, only one way to see God – without grace at all.

-But now it’s time to all the kinds of people taking the paint-brushes and coloring this God.
+But now it is time for all the kinds of people to take their paint-brushes and color this God.
 I believe in a Queer and Colorful God.
 Explosion of colors.
 Like the flowers, like the sunset, like the butterfly wings, like a rainbow, the sign of God!

 our Mother, our Father, our Brother, our Sister, our Friend

 You created in us a colorful heart to see the beauty of your face

 You gave us paint-brushes to paint a poem about your love in this world

 Love and Beauty that are inspiration to the artists, lovers and mystics

 Colorful God, Inspire us in this morning.
 Inspire us to struggle for all those who had their paint-brushes stolen and cannot paint anymore.